hoholee12/super-fast-chip8-emulator/README.md

 interpreter is done. recompiler is in the works

 -auto frameskip
--upto 3.5mhz(3500000hz) in 60fps for intel 5th gen 3.1ghz cpu
+-upto 3.5mhz(3500000hz) in 60fps for intel 5th gen 3.1ghz cpu(msvc2013)

--this code requires sdl2 and sdl2_mixer to compile
+-this code requires sdl2 and sdl2_mixer to compile(check your include locations.. its on SDL2/SDL.h and SDL2/SDL_Mixer.h)

 also im still fixing it so dont bother asking why some games wont work!